Nnadozie/hackerrankNotes/README.md

 6 [2sum](https://leetcode.com/problems/two-sum/submissions/)

+Given an array of integers, return indices of the two numbers such that they add up to a specific target.

+You may assume that each input would have exactly one solution, and you may not use the same element twice.

+Example:

+Given nums = [2, 7, 11, 15], target = 9,

+Because nums[0] + nums[1] = 2 + 7 = 9,
+return [0, 1].

 Final solution O(n^2).
 I initially sorted the array, aiming for a O(nlogn) solution, but forgot that sorting the array mixes up the indices.